awsdocs/aws-php-developers-guide/doc_source/service_es-data-plane.rst

 However, in this example, we sign requests against an |ES| domain in the ``us-west-2`` region.

-You'll need to provide credentials, which you can do either with the SDK's default provider chain or with any form of credentials described in :doc:`guide_credentials`.
+You need to provide credentials, which you can do either with the SDK's default provider chain or with any form of credentials described in :doc:`guide_credentials`.
 You'll also need a :aws-php-class:`PSR-7 request
 </class-Psr.Http.Message.RequestInterface.html>` (assumed in the code below to be named ``$psr7Request``).